MicrosoftDocs/visualstudio-docs/subscriptions/faq/subscriber/managing/includes/incorrect-subscription-quantity.md

 ---
 title: Why is the portal not showing the correct number of subscriptions for my agreement?
-description: If you’re not seeing the correct number of subscriptions for your agreement, you may have the wrong agreement selected in the... ms.topic: include ms.prod: ms.custom: ms.assetid: a9122e56-7c27-4857-96ae-b94d54568cfc ms.technology:
+description: If you're not seeing the correct number of subscriptions for your agreement, you may have the wrong agreement selected in the... ms.topic: include ms.assetid: a9122e56-7c27-4857-96ae-b94d54568cfc ms.technology:
 author: CaityBuschlen
 ms.author: cabuschl
-manager:
-robots:
 ms.date: 3/18/2020
 ms.faqid: group1_6
 ---